How significant is the reported recapture of the first Ukrainian villages?

 The country also knows it may have to show significant progress over the summer to ensure its international allies demonstrate the same level of commitment in future.

+But so far the response has been positive, with Nato secretary-general Jens Stoltenberg telling US president Joe Biden this week: “The Ukrainians are making progress, making advances.
+It’s still early days, but what we do know is that the more land that Ukrainians are able to liberate, the stronger hand they will have at the negotiating table.”

-Ukraine’s armed forces general staff said its soldiers had engaged in two dozen heavy battles in the previous 24 hours on the eastern front, near the ruined town of Bakhmut, further south near Avdiivka and Maryinka and further north near Bilohorivka.
+Ukraine’s armed forces general staff said on Monday its soldiers had engaged in two dozen heavy battles in 24 hours on the eastern front – near Bakhmut, further south near Avdiivka and Maryinka and further north near Bilohorivka.

 Moscow has yet to officially acknowledge any Ukrainian advances, saying last week that it had repelled numerous attacks and inflicted heavy casualties on opposition forces.
 Unverified footage circulated on social media by pro-Russia accounts showed destroyed American and German armoured vehicles.